 Inside, you will find a few upgrades, such as red contrast stitching on the Sport cloth upholstery.
 The Sport also has standard keyless access, an auto-dimming rear-view mirror with a compass and HomeLink integrated into it, and auto-up/down with anti-pinch protection for all of the windows.
 Reverse automatic braking becomes optional, but the rest of the safety features remain the same.

-Compare the 2021 Subaru Legacy Sport vs Limited Trim Level. - What is the Difference?
+Compare the 2021 Subaru Legacy Sport vs Limited Trims.
+What is the difference?

 The Limited trim level is typically a popular choice for Subaru drivers, and it is no wonder why.
 This year's Limited offers 18-inch aluminum alloy wheels done in black with a machine finish.
 It also has a 10-way power adjustable driver's seat with lumbar support and 2-position memory along with an 8-way power adjustable front passenger seat.
 The rear outboard seats gain a heating function, and you can opt for a heated steering wheel.
 Chic leather-trimmed upholstery comes standard.